bloovis/xbs.mirror/README.md

 ## Apache Reverse Proxy

 It is probably a good idea to run Xbs behind an Apache reverse proxy.
-That way, Apache handle SSL (and rate limiting, if necessary), freeing Xbs from having to deal with these complications.
+That way, Apache can handle SSL and rate limiting, freeing Xbs from having to deal with these complications.
 To implement the reverse proxy, you must first enable the Apache2 proxy modules: